lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To change the aspect ratio of a video :menuselection:`Video --> Aspect Ratio` and select the one you wish.
 To crop a video to only part of your screen :menuselection:`Video --> Crop` and select the aspect ratio you want to crop the video to.
 To take a screenshot of the currently playing media :menuselection:`Video --> Take Snapshot`.

+If you are playing audio and want a visualization while listening to an audio file :menuselection:`Audio --> Visualizations` and choose the one you want.

 Screenshot
 ----------